 Real Madrid have been voted the best club of the 20th century by FIFA, the best European and world club of the 20th century by the International Federation of Football History and Statistics, and the best club of the 21st century by Globe Soccer.

 The club has a winning mentality and team philosophy, which means that it responds positively to the goals set each season in order to remain one of the best teams in the world.

 Real Madrid trophies

-During the 120 years of Real Madrid’s history, more than one thousands two hundred players had dressed up the shirt.
-Some of those considered to be the best players in the history of football, such as Alfredo Di Stéfano, Raúl Gonzalez, Iker Casillas, Ronaldo Nazario, Luis Figo, Zinedine Zidane, David Beckham, Cristiano Ronaldo, Karim Benzema or Luka Modric, and many others.
+Among them are some of the greatest players in the history of football, such as Alfredo Di Stéfano, Raúl Gonzalez, Iker Casillas, Ronaldo Nazario, Luis Figo, Zinedine Zidane, David Beckham, Cristiano Ronaldo, Karim Benzema and Luka Modric.

 Real Madrid Players

 What to see in Madrid besides Real Madrid

 Stay nearby, check out our apartments in Chamartín or apartments in barrio Salamanca.